kieferhax/Quality-Assurance-Engineering-Road-Map/1. Test Strategy and Planning/ISTQB Foundation Level Certification Exam Preparation - Section 1.md

     - Evaluating exit criteria and reporting

 13)  Which activities from part of test planning?
-    1) Developing test cases
-    2) Defining the overall approach to testing
+    - Defining the overall approach to testing
-    3) Determining the required resources
+    - Determining the required resources
-    4) Building the test environment
-    5) Writing test conditions
-    6) Implementing the test strategy
+    - Implementing the test strategy
-        - 2, 3 and 6 are true; 1, 4 and 5 are false

 14) Independence in testing means
     - Someone other than the developer designing the tests